 It’s that elegance of design that I think sets The Old Lady’s work apart from others and defines her as genius.

-Elsewhere I have found six defining characteristics of Nampeyo’s mature painting style (Appendix B and C).
+Elsewhere I have found six defining characteristics of Nampeyo’s mature painting style (Appendix B).
 When we apply these criteria to bowl 2014-20, we gain new insights into Nampeyo’s creative mind.
 Four are seen on bowl 2014-20.
 The purposes of the other two are met, but by means that are unique to this bowl.

 The six strategies are:

 1) A tension between linear and curvilinear elements often represented as a contrast